ktranish/hook/README.md

 # Hook

-**Hook** is an enterprise-ready, lightweight TypeScript library for managing HTTP requests with built-in retry logic, circuit breaker functionality, customizable configurations, and robust logging.
-Designed to scale for both small and large applications, Hook provides a flexible and intuitive API for reliable HTTP communication.
+**Hook** is a lightweight, flexible, and enterprise-ready TypeScript library for managing HTTP requests.
+Built on the native `fetch` API, it offers a clean API for all HTTP methods, robust global configurations, content-type handling, and lifecycle logging for requests and responses.

 ## Features

-- 🌐 **HTTP Method Shortcuts**: Intuitive methods like hook.get, hook.post, hook.del, etc.
+- 🌐 **Flexible HTTP Methods**: Shortcuts like `hook.get`, `hook.post`, `hook.del`, etc.
-- 🔄 **Retry Logic**: Configurable retry attempts and delays with custom retry conditions.
-- 🛡️ **Circuit Breaker**: Automatically prevents repeated failures during outages.
+- 🛡️ **Global Configuration**: Define default headers, mode, and credentials.
+- 🔄 **Content-Type Detection**: Automatically parses JSON, text, binary, and more.
-- 📈 **Detailed Logging**: Hook into request, response, and error events for debugging and monitoring.
+- 📈 **Lifecycle Logging**: Hook into request, response, and error events.
-- ⚙️ **Global Configuration**: Set global defaults for headers, retries, delays, and more.
-- 🛠️ **Lightweight and Maintainable**: Focused on reliability and scalability for long-term use.
+- 🛠️ **Lightweight**: Minimal overhead, dependency-free, and built on `fetch`.

 ## Installation